wicketstuff/core/jdk-1.6-parent/wicketstuff-restannotations-parent/readme.md

 Class `AbstractRestResource` uses the standard bundle lookup algorithm that comes with Wicket to resolve validation errors messages.
 More in detail, messages are resolved using the implementations of `IStringResourceLoader` registered for the current Application (see the code of class `DefaultBundleResolver` for more details).
 This means that we can use class-specific bundles to contain the messages for our rest resource.
-In the main module `restannotations` you can find example resource `RestResourceFullAnnotated` with its properties file that overrides standard message for standard validator `EmailAddressValidator`.
+In the main module `restannotations` you can find example resource `RestResourceFullAnnotated` with its properties file that overrides the message for standard validator `EmailAddressValidator`.

 Hook methods
 ---------